Drift Is Dead. Before You Accept Salesloft's Recommendation, Read This.

 Salesloft's recommendation assumes your highest priority is staying within their ecosystem.
 But if your inbound pipeline is currently offline, your highest priority is getting a reliable, accurate agent live before your window closes.

 Most Drift customers have 60–90 days.
-1Mind requires avatar production, persona workshops, content ingestion sessions, and multiple testing iterations.
+The partner requires avatar production, persona workshops, content ingestion sessions, and multiple testing iterations.
 The timeline is typically 2–3 months before you're handling real buyer questions.

-1Mind is a partner, not a Salesloft product.
-More importantly, 1Mind's avatar layer relies on third-party infrastructure.
+"They" are a partner, not a Salesloft product.
+More importantly, their avatar layer relies on third-party infrastructure.

 Drift's playbooks were only as good as what you programmed.
 When a buyer asked something your flow didn't anticipate, Drift either routed them to a human or gave them nothing.